dizzweb-GmbH/dizzbase_client_flutter/example/example.md

         super.dispose();
     }

-## Retrieve for use with StreamBuilder:
+## Retrieve data with real-time updates for use with StreamBuilder:

 Create a DizzbaseConnection (here: myDizzbaseConnection) object in the initState() override of the widget.
 Use it as follows to retrieve data that is being updated real-time: